dstanesc/FluidPatterns/apps/array-slice-property-binder/README.md

 __Work In Progress ...__

 This exercise investigates using the PropertyDDS DataBinder directly for dynamic path registration.
-The code complexity is comparable to the [DataBinding](../array-property-binding/) solution.
+The code complexity is comparable to the [Data Binding](../array-property-binding/) solution.

+> Note: While algorithms are similar, listener registration paths are absolute (compared to the relative paths in the Data Binding exercise)

 # Getting Started